gaehlerm/SoftwareEngineering/README.md

 Still, you should value the SRP.
 The code in tests should be clear to the reader.
 Do so by refactoring it as you would with any other code.
 Keep the functions short, find appropriate names and remove excessive duplication.
 These things frequently get overlooked when writing tests.
 Even tough the requirements on test code are somewhat different than for production code.

-### Examples

-// Add an example where we refactor the test code.

 ## Number of test cases

 Probably the hardest decision is what values you want to use in your tests.
 Writing one test case for a function is much better than nothing.
 But maybe you just got lucky and your code works exactly for this one number?

 For a single argument function, I recommend testing all possible corner cases and about two random values.
-As you wrote the function, you will know the corner cases.
-Division by zero, passing an empty array as a function argument, the file used does not exist, etc. This is one of the reasons why a person writing the code should also write the unit tests.
+As you wrote the function, you will know the corner cases: Division by zero, passing an empty array as a function argument, the file used does not exist, etc. This is one of the reasons why a person writing the code should also write the unit tests.
 Only this person knows the corner cases.
+The acceptance tests on the other hand should be written by an independent person.
+But we'll come to that later.

 For functions with many arguments it becomes very tricky to write tests.
 If you have 3 arguments and for each one you would like test 3 values you end up with `3^3 = 27` test cases.
 This is quite a lot.
 Now you really have to make sure you understand what you are doing.
 There might be cases where the variables don’t interact with each other.
 They are independent.
 This gives you the following options.